node-strava/node-strava-v3/README.md

  * Must have created at least one route
  * Most recent activity with an achievement should also contain a segment

-(Contributions to make the test suite more self-contained and robust by converting more tests to use `nock` are welcome!)
+(Parts of the test suite already use `nock` to mock the API.
+Contributions to convert remaining integration tests to mocks are welcome.)

-* You're done!
-Paste the new `access_token` to `data/strava_config` and go run some tests:
+You're done!
+Paste the new `access_token` to `data/strava_config` and run the full tests:

-`yarn test`.
+`npm test`.

 ### How the tests work

+- Tests use Mocha and Should.js.
+- HTTP interaction is performed with Axios; tests that mock HTTP use `nock`.

 Using the provided `access_token` tests will access each endpoint individually: